Vektor R4: Variants

-The South African Navy, South African Air Force, South African Military Health Service, and South African Police Service adopted a short carbine version of the 5.56 mm Galil SAR, which was license-manufactured as the R5.
+R5

+The R5 is the license-produced version of the Galil SAR.

 The R5, when compared to the larger R4, has a barrel that is 130 mm shorter, together with a shorter gas system and handguard.
 It also lacks a bipod, and the flash hider does not support rifle grenades.

+R6

 In the 1990s, an even more compact personal defence weapon variant of the R5 was developed for armoured vehicle crews, designated the R6, which has a further reduced barrel and a shortened gas cylinder and piston assembly.
 This reduced the barrel length to 279 mm.

+Prototypes

 Denel developed prototypes for the R7 and R8, a heavy barrelled squad automatic weapon and a locally produced Micro-Galil, respectively, but it is unclear whether these entered production.

+Semi-automatic variants

 LIW/DLS also introduced a line of semi-automatic variants of the R4, R5 and R6 called the LM4, LM5 and LM6 respectively, built for civilian and law enforcement users.
 The rifles were marketed by Musgrave, with the joint venture between the Lyttelton and Musgrave conferring the rifle's "LM" prefix.